 Art and Design

 Art and Design is accommodated in a suite of studios off the A Wing which comprises the school’s gallery.
 In addition to a general purpose art room, there is a ceramics room, a print-making room and a designated Sixth Form studio.
-The departmental library and audio-visual resource is housed in a further room.
-There are facilities for three-dimensional work, screen-, relief-, and intaglio printing and high specification computers – both Macs and p.c.s – with software for digital stills and video.
+The departmental library and audio-visual resource are displayed throughout these classrooms and available at all times for students to use as a resource for inspiration and research.
+There are facilities for three-dimensional work, screen-, relief-, and intaglio printing and high specification computers with software for digital stills and video.
+We encourage students to work with Photography, Sculpture and Installations alongside their Two-Dimensional Art practice to introduce students into different, tactile ways of creating and recording.

 |Head of Department||Members of Staff|

 The broad aim is to capitalise upon the enthusiasm, curiosity and spontaneity of this age group while introducing the idea of Art as a language through which we communicate, record, analyse, explore and express ideas and things we see, remember and imagine.
 Art Historical and contextual study is used to explore modes of visual expression and communication in support of the idea of Art as a language.
-ICT is used as a means of spontaneous experimentation with the formal elements of colour, line, tone etc. The internet is used for simple research purposes.
+ICT is used to experiment with Art forms and the internet is used for research and exploration of Artists, techniques and Historic Art movements.
 Pupils are encouraged to be self-critical but also to see the value of their achievements.
 Confidence and an awareness of the standards expected are encouraged too.

 In Year 9, the subject is optional, albeit a popular one.
 Pupils may choose to pursue either two-dimensional Art and Design or Ceramics.
 The emphasis upon drawing skills continues in both disciplines so that, whichever they choose, they receive a firm grounding should they continue to GCSE Art and Design the following year.